annstrange/breast-cancer-cnn/README.md

 ### Choice of Hyperparameters
 * Loss function - Sparse_categorical_crossentropy.
 * Optimizer - Adadelta did better at showing a steady decrease in loss rate than Adam or SGD
-* Metrics - Accuracy, then F-1
+* Metrics - Recall (also made sure Accuracy, then F-1 aren't terrible)
+* Data Augmentation - produced 10 augmented images for each one
 * Learning Rate / Epochs - slow

 ![model](imgs/CNN-model.jpg)